Is SEO dead in 2024?

 - Future of Digital Marketing in India & Globally in 2024

 - Is SEO Worth It In 2024?

 - Top SEO Trends to Know to Boost Your Rankings in 2024

 Google often changes its algorithms to provide the best experience to its users.
 So focus on providing the BEST user experience if you want to win the SEO game.

 SEO is only going to grow rapidly in the future.
-Just make sure to follow the best SEO practices such as creating helpful content, having a faster website, and following Google guidelines to get better rankings.
+Follow the best SEO practices, such as creating helpful content, having a faster website, and following Google guidelines to get better rankings.

 So what are your thoughts on the future of SEO?
 Do you’ve any more questions?
 Let us know your thoughts in the comments.